ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

 </div>
 <div class="caption">
 Left: Reconstructed sphere from a sequence of orthographic images. <br>
+Middle: Orthographic image sequence.<br>
-Right: Orthographic image sequence and Fill matrix visualization showing gradual accumulation of observations across frames (shaded entries are known image coordinates).
+Right: Fill matrix visualization showing gradual accumulation of observations across frames (shaded entries are known image coordinates).
 </div>

 **Key concept:** Define a **fill matrix** (or mask matrix) of the same size as $$W$$, with entries: